dmarx/congressional-rollcalls/README.md

              # Works backwards from that year.
 ```

-My intention is to update this tool in the futures so it will monitor new votes
+My intention is to update this tool in the future so it will be kept up to date
-periodically much like the NYT roll call live updated data graphic:
+in near real time much like the NYT roll call live updated data graphic:
 http://politics.nytimes.com/congress/votes/113/house/1/502

-At present, it only dumps to the database after scraping a full year's worth of
+At present, the script only dumps to the database after scraping a full year's
-votes.
+worth of votes.

 ## Requirements